lsst-sims/migration_plan/README.md

 * sims_photUtiles
 * sims_utils

-repos to replace:
+repos to replace with new code:

 * sims_coordUtils

 repos that we are no longer supporting:

 * sims_catUtils

-## repo organization
+* sims_coordUtils

+## New Repo Organization

 ```
 rubin_sim